tekknolagi/gecho/README.md

 20. `15 5 + 10 dup + = #t = .` == `((15+5) == (10+10)) == #t`?

 21. `'Hello, <> 'world! print` == `Hello, world!`

+22. `1 2 + show next 3 4 + show back mv + show` => Adds 1+2 on the first stack, shows it, adds 3+4 on the next stack, shows it, moves the top item on the first stack to the second stack, then adds 7 and 3 together to make 10.

 # Modes